breakingflower/klipper_config/README.md

 - cr10
 - cr10s

 Adding an evironment variable is as easy as ssh'ing into your pi, opening your bashrc file `nano ~/.bashrc`, scrolling to the bottom and adding the environment variable (for example `export PRINTER_NAME=cr10`).
+After you have saved the bashrc file, source it `source ~/.bashrc` and issuing `echo $PRINTER_NAME` should return the name you've entered.

 ## Updates:
 - new thermistor setting